Classical route to ergodicity and scarring in collective quantum systems: Quantum classical correspondence and collective models

 \section{Quantum classical correspondence and collective models}

-Generally, the manifestation of phase space dynamics in its quantum counterpart provides a better insight to understand the route to ergodicity.
+Generally, manifestation of the underlying phase space dynamics in its quantum counterpart can provide a better insight to understand the route to ergodicity \cite{Ullmo1993,Voros,Voros_lecture}.
 In the integrable regime, the semiclassical Einstein–Brillouin–Keller (EBK) quantization bridges the gap between classical dynamics and the corresponding eigenspectrum \cite{Wimberger_book}.
 However, it is a pertinent issue to understand the fate of the quantum system in the presence of perturbations that lead to the onset of classical chaos due to the breaking of invariant tori.
 Although the BGS conjecture provides an indirect link between the fully chaotic dynamics and eigenvalue statistics, such a connection is not fully understood for dynamical systems that undergo a transition to chaos (see for example Fig.~\ref{Fig1}).
-In the intermediate regime, particularly where the regular dynamics coexist with the chaotic motion giving rise to a mixed phase space structure, can lead to intriguing implications on quantum ergodicity, which requires an involved analysis.
-Such correspondence can be explored in the models that offer an appropriate tunable semiclassical limit, such as the large spin collective models, which we elaborate in this section.
+The intermediate regime, especially when the regular dynamics coexists with the chaotic motion giving rise to a mixed phase space structure, can lead to intriguing implications on quantum ergodicity, which requires an involved analysis.
+Such correspondence can be explored in the models that offer an appropriate tunable semiclassical limit, such as the large spin collective systems, which we elaborate in this section.

 A classic example of a collective model is the Dicke model (DM), which was originally introduced to describe the super-radiant phase in an atom-photon interacting system \cite{Dicke1954}.
 However, in recent years, extensive studies on this model have revealed several fascinating phenomena starting from quantum phase transition to the onset of chaos \cite{Emary_Brandes_DM, Emary_Brandes_DM-rev}.
 The DM describing a collection of $N$ two-level atoms in the presence of a radiation field is represented by the following Hamiltonian,